justinian/jsix/README.md

 The design goals of the project are:

 * Modernity - I'm not interested in designing for legacy systems, or running on all hardware out there.
-My target is only 64 bit architecutres, and modern commodity hardware.
+My target is only 64 bit architectures, and modern commodity hardware.
 Currently that means x64 systems with Nehalem or newer CPUs and UEFI firmware.
 (See [this list][cpu_features] for the currently required CPU features.)
 Eventually I'd like to work on an AArch64 port,